RobbertSinclair/doYouHaveTheGUTS2022/README.md

 # Running Instructions

-First go into the frontend directory and run dependencies using `npm install`

-Once you have this installed build the frontend by typing in the command `npm run build`

-Your frontend should be fully build now.
-Now you must create a key for this to work.
+Create a key for this to work.
 Change your directory to backend and run `python generate_key.py` on windows or `python3 generate_key.py` if on Mac/Linux.
 Finally you can run the server by writing `python manage.py runserver`

 # Google Key